 How to get the proofing time right

-Gauging when bread is ready to bake by timing it is actually quite risky.
-There are many variables that affect the rate of dough fermentation other than time.
-These include:
+Gauging when bread is ready to bake by timing it is risky.
+There are many variables that affect the rate of dough fermentation outside of time.

-In order for bread to take the same time to rise we must try to have all these factors the same every time.
-Although precision is virtually impossible, we can control the ideal dough temperature, use the same settings on ovens, proofers and mixers and bake with the same ingredients every day to help the accuracy of our timing.
+In order for bread to take the same time to rise, we must have all these factors the same every time.
+Although recipe precision is virtually impossible, we can control the ideal dough temperature, use the same settings on ovens, proofers and mixers and bake with the same ingredients every day to help the timing accuracy.